Tsvetoslav88/bgbooks/README.md

 # BgBooks -> Ongoing
 Bg Books is Spring boot based project which uses Hibernate ORM to work with my MySql DB or H2 in memory DB.
-The main purpose of the project is user to store information about the books which they have read.
+The main purpose of it is user to store information about the books which they have read.

 [![Build Status](https://travis-ci.org/Tsvetoslav88/bgbooks.svg?branch=master)](https://travis-ci.org/Tsvetoslav88/bgbooks)